pratiks360/Xiaomi-router-rebooter/readme.md

 ### About
-In the recent router firmware MI removed the functionality to restart your router at a schedule day-time.
+In the recent router firmware update, MI removed the functionality to restart your router at a schedule day-time.
 This feature was quite useful for dynamic IP users for achieving network privacy.
-Moreover, releasing of stalled network services hosted by your network devices like chromecast, Nas-drives, your refrigerator :P
+Moreover, releasing of stalled network services hosted by your network devices like chromecast, Nas-drives,Raspberry-Pi your refrigerator :P